Lesterpaintstheworld/aider/website/docs/unified-diffs.md

 leave informal editing instructions in comments or be lazy about writing all the needed code.

-aider_nova's new unified diff editing format outperforms other solutions I evaluated by a wide margin.
+aider's new unified diff editing format outperforms other solutions I evaluated by a wide margin.
 I explored many other approaches including: prompts about being tireless and diligent,
-OpenAI's function/tool calling capabilities, numerous variations on aider_nova's existing editing formats, line number based formats and other diff-like formats.
+OpenAI's function/tool calling capabilities, numerous variations on aider's existing editing formats, line number based formats and other diff-like formats.
 The results shared here reflect an extensive investigation and benchmark evaluations of many approaches.

-The rest of this article will describe aider_nova's new editing format and refactoring benchmark.
+The rest of this article will describe aider's new editing format and refactoring benchmark.
 It will highlight some key design decisions, and evaluate their significance using ablation experiments.

 ## Unified diff editing format

-The design and implementation of aider_nova's new unified diff editing format helped clarify some general principles for GPT-4 code editing:
+The design and implementation of aider's new unified diff editing format helped clarify some general principles for GPT-4 code editing: